 Tipping is customary in the USA.
 You should tip between 15-20% in restaurants and diners.
 A tip of at least $1 per drink is expected in bars and casinos and $1-2 for drinks servers in buffet type restaurants where you get your own food.
 Many shops now have tip pots by the till but this isn’t mandatory.
 If you wanted to tip the shop assistant, it’s generally loose change.

-13. CASHBACK ON YOUR ROAD TRIP HOLIDAY IN THE USA
+13. CASHBACK ON YOUR EXPENSES DURING A USA ROAD TRIP

 To maximise our savings when booking a road trip in the USA, we use TopCashBack and Quidco to get cashback for all our hotel bookings, car hire, and some attraction bookings.